 Prince Henry, commonly known as "Prince Henry the Navigator," was born on March 4, 1394, in Porto, Portugal.
 He was the third son of King John I of Portugal and Philippa of Lancaster, an English princess.
 In his early years, Henry led a military expedition that captured Ceuta, marking Portugal's first overseas conquest.

-Henry became determined to expand Portugal's knowledge of Africa.
-At the time, no Europeans had sailed south of Cape Bojador.
-Sailors had feared sailing south of there, because they feared that the Southerly winds south of Cape Bojador would not allow them to return North.
-There were rumors that the waters to the south were so warm that the seas literally boiled.
+Henry became deeply committed to expanding Portugal's knowledge of Africa.
+During this period, no European had dared to sail south of Cape Bojador due to prevailing superstitions and fears.
+Sailors believed that the southerly winds south of Cape Bojador would prevent their return to the north.
+Additionally, there were myths suggesting that the waters further south were so warm that the seas would boil.

 Determined to dispel these myths and further exploration, Henry gathered as much information as possible.
 He employed cartographers to enhance the accuracy of existing maps and commissioned ship designers to create a vessel ideal for exploration.
 This endeavor led to the development of the Caravel—a groundbreaking ship known for its ability to sail against the wind.

 Under Henry's patronage, a systematic exploration of the African coast began.
 He sponsored expedition after expedition, each venturing further south.
 Initially, Henry faced criticism for the significant funds he poured into explorations that seemingly yielded no tangible benefits for Portugal.
 However, as explorers delved deeper into Africa, lucrative trade routes with West Africa emerged, silencing the critics.